bytewizer/microserver/src/mvc/README.md

     <footer></footer>
 </html>
 ```
-Now you can use Stubble to  to bind variables within your template.
+Now you can use Stubble to bind variables within your template.

 ```Csharp
 public class HomeController: Controller